 At the draft on June 10, Klee was questioned for using a second-round pick to select Britta Curl, who had drawn criticism from the women’s hockey and LGBTQ+ communities for supporting transphobic messaging on social media.
 Klee defended the decision to select the two-year Wisconsin captain by saying he spoke to numerous coaches and players who knew Curl.

-Curl issued an apology to fans in a video posted on social media five days later in saying she took ownership for her actions, and added: “I’ve learned so much through this, and I’m seeing it as an opportunity to grow in humility and grow in love.”
+Curl issued an apology to fans in a video posted on social media five days later in which she said she took ownership for her actions, and added: “I’ve learned so much through this, and I’m seeing it as an opportunity to grow in humility and grow in love.”

-The former NHL player and former women’s U.S. national team coach was a late hiring as Minnesota’s coach in taking over a week before the start of the season after Charlie Burggraf cited family reasons in his decision to step down in late December.
+The former NHL player and former women’s U.S. national team coach was a late hire as Minnesota’s coach, taking over a week before the start of the season after Charlie Burggraf cited family reasons in his decision to step down in late December.

-Caruso issued a statement and is scheduled to address the media on Wednesday.
+Caruso is scheduled to address the media on Wednesday.

-“It’s an exciting time for women’s sports, and I thank leadership for trusting me with the opportunity to lead PWHL Minnesota during these crucial formative years for the league,” she said.
+“It’s an exciting time for women’s sports, and I thank leadership for trusting me with the opportunity to lead PWHL Minnesota during these crucial formative years for the league,” she said in a statement Tuesday.
 “I can’t wait to get started on the journey to defend the Walter Cup in Season Two.”

 Caruso takes over a team led by a core of current and former high-profile U.S. national team players, including Kendall Coyne Schofield, Kelly Pannek, Taylor Heise and Lee Stecklein.

-Caruso graduated from Springfield College with a degree in sport management in 2009, immediately joined the AHL as a business services coordinator and steadily moved up the ranks in various roles.
+Caruso graduated from Springfield College with a degree in sport management in 2009, immediately joined the AHL as a business services coordinator and steadily moved up the ranks.

 AHL President Scott Howson said Caruso was the mastermind behind scheduling while also handling the board of governors, collective bargaining matters and other aspects of hockey operations such as central registry during her decade and a half with the league.